The Global FlyFisher - The Largest and Best Place to go for Online Fly Fishing and Fly Tying

 Line tip: the front part of the line, equally thin over its length, where the leaders is attached

-A typical WF line has a short tip of a few inches, long tapers, maybe 3-6 feet (1-2 metres) and the head is mostly around 30 feet or 10 metres.
-The rest of the line up to about 90 to 100 feet or about 30 metres consists of the thin running line.
+A typical WF line has a short tip of a few inches or maybe a foot (10-30 centimeters), long tapers, maybe 3-6 feet (1-2 meters) and the head is mostly around 30 feet or 10 meters.
+The rest of the line up to about 90 to 100 feet or about 30 meters consists of the thin running line, which is equally thick (or thin) all the way.
 A DT line has no running line, but is one long belly with an identical taper and tip in each end.

 Let's look at the tapers first.
 As already mentioned, these vary, but there are some common types.
 The effect of the different tapers is often discussed - even by experts - but it all sums up somewhat as follows: